The Navigation Rules for Paddlers

 Understanding and abiding by all navigational rules is an essential part of paddleboarding for the following reasons:

 - Safety: According to USCG statistics, there were more than 4,000 boating accidents in 2019.
 Some of the leading causes of these accidents were lack of a proper lookout, inattention, excessive speed and operator inexperience.
-Learning the navigational rules will give you the knowledge you need to stay safe when you meet common obstacles, like other boaters, inclement weather or restricted areas.
+Learning the paddleboard and boat navigational rules will give you the knowledge you need to stay safe when you meet common obstacles, like other boaters, inclement weather or restricted areas.

 - Compliance: Failure to abide by local and federal boating laws could result in legal action or fines, especially if you cause an accident or endanger other boaters and wildlife.